-The owner the property on which the Temporary On-Site Storage Unit or Container is to be placed shall obtain a permit with any Building Permit required for the remodeling before placing the Temporary On-Site Storage Unit or Container on the property.
+The owner of the property on which the Temporary On-Site Storage Unit or Container is to be placed shall obtain a permit with any Building Permit required for the remodeling before placing the Temporary On-Site Storage Unit or Container on the property.

-- (1) The general location of the Temporary On-Site Storage Unit or Container shall be shown on the permit or supporting documents. - (2) The Temporary On-Site Storage Unit or Container must be removed within seven (7) days of the final inspection of the work associated with the Temporary On-Site Storage Unit or Container or one hundred fifty (150) days after the permit is issued, whichever is soonest.

-- (3) The general location of the Temporary On-Site Storage Unit or Container shall be shown on the permit or supporting documents. - (4) The Temporary On-Site Storage Unit or Container shall be placed on the driveway at the farthest point from the street. - (5) Temporary On-Site Storage Unit or Containers are prohibited upon any public right-of-way or unpaved surface within the property such as a yard. - 26.
-Tobacco, Vapor, e-Cigarette Store Standards - a.
+- (1) The general location of the Temporary On-Site Storage Unit or Container shall be shown on the permit or supporting documents. - (2) The Temporary On-Site Storage Unit or Container must be removed within seven (7) days of the final inspection of the work associated with the Temporary On-Site Storage Unit or Container or one hundred fifty (150) days after the permit is issued, whichever is soonest. - (3) The general location of the Temporary On-Site Storage Unit or Container shall be shown on the permit or supporting documents. - (4) The Temporary On-Site Storage Unit or Container shall be placed on the driveway at the farthest point from the street. - (5) Temporary On-Site Storage Unit or Containers are prohibited upon any public right-of-way or unpaved surface within the property such as a yard.

+26. Tobacco, Vapor, e-Cigarette Store Standards

+- a.
 A Specific Use Permit (SUP) may be required according to the permitted Use Chart - b.
-Approval is subject to the following conditions: - (1) Shall not be within 1,000 feet of a church, public or private school or day care, or hospital.
-The measurement of the distance between the places of business of tobacco stores shall be from the nearest property line of a church, public or private school or day care, or hospital to the nearest doorway by which the public may enter the place of business, along street lines and in a direct line across intersections. - 27.
-Wireless Communications Facilities Standards - a.
-Purpose
+Approval is subject to the following conditions:

+The establishment shall not be within 1,000 feet of a church, public or private school or day care, or hospital.

+- (1) When measuring between the establishment and a church, public or private school or day care, the distance will be measured from the nearest property lines. - (2) When measuring between the establishment and a hospital, the distance will be measured from the nearest doorways by which the public may enter the places of business, along street lines and in direct lines across intersections.

+27. Wireless Communications Facilities Standards

-Wireless telecommunication facilities used in transmitting and receiving signal energy are essential and promote the health, safety, and general welfare of the citizens of the city.
-The purpose of this section is to govern the placement of these facilities to:
+Wireless telecommunication facilities used in transmitting and receiving signal energy are essential and promote the health, safety, and general welfare of the citizens of the City.
+The purpose of this subsection is to govern the placement of these facilities to:

-- (1) Regulate wireless telecommunications as an essential utility necessary to maintain the economy and quality of life in Cleburne. - (2) Promote the aesthetic quality of the city as a significant aspect of the health, safety, and general welfare of the community and minimize impacts and potential impacts of wireless communications facilities with respect to community aesthetics. - (3) Encourage operators of antenna facilities and antennas to locate facilities in areas where the adverse impact on the community is minimal. - (4) Encourage co-location on both new and existing antenna facilities. - (5) Encourage operators of antenna facilities and antennas to configure facilities in a way that minimizes the adverse visual impact through careful design, landscape screening, and innovative stealth techniques. - (6) Enhance the ability of antenna facilities and antennas to provide services to the community effectively and efficiently. - b.
+- (1) Regulate wireless telecommunications as an essential utility necessary to maintain the economy and quality of life in Cleburne. - (2) Promote the aesthetic quality of the city as a significant aspect of the health, safety, and general welfare of the community and minimize impacts and potential impacts of wireless communications facilities with respect to community aesthetics. - (3) Encourage operators of antenna facilities and antennas to locate facilities in areas where the adverse impact on the community is minimal. - (4) Encourage co-location on both new and existing antenna facilities. - (5) Encourage operators of antenna facilities and antennas to configure facilities in a way that minimizes the adverse visual impact through careful design, landscape screening, and innovative stealth techniques. - (6) Enhance the ability of antenna facilities and antennas to provide services to the community effectively and efficiently.

+b.
 Standards and Applicability